Elvric/ClassNotes/Winter2018/Comp310.md

     * When there are no more request we look for requests in the other direction.
 * C-LOOK
     * LOOK for requests in the same direction and then go back to the begining when we are done

+---
+# 22-02-2018
+## Grouped arrivals
+Even if we do something specific when taking care of the reading method we do so in groups as we do not know what will be requested in the future.

+# CPU Scheduling

+## Scheduling
+Finding the sequence of jobs that optimize the goodness of RAM.
+Ex: if we have 4 jobs then we schedule them in an order to reduce the average response time. \
+Scheduling itself is the set of policies and mechanisms to control the sequence of jobs to be performed.

+### Allocation
+Determines what job get to use which resources.

+### Our goals for this course
+* Single CPU
+    * Maximize CPU utilization
+        * CPU over head
+        * Idling
+    * Minimuze job response times
+    * Maximize throughput

+### Information required
+* Resources
+    * only one CPU
+    * I/O resources
+    * Memory used in shared manner
+* Jobs
+    * Number of process
+    * Process creation rate
+    * How long process runs
+    * How long process uses CPU versus I/O
+* Other issues
+    * Scheduling policies, priorities.

+## Nature of processes
+* CPU burst which is the time the CPU is used
+* I\O burst waiting for I\O while not using the CPU

+Some processes may require the processes more frequently than others. \
+Some crunching program may do a lot of computation and minimal I/O so it is CPU bound. \
+Data processes job may do little computation and a lot of I/O so it is more I/O bound.

+### CPU bound process
+We look at how long each CPU burst is

+## Scheduling approches
+When to schedule:
+1. Switches from running to waiting state
+2. running to ready state
+3. waiting to ready state
+4. Terminates
+5. Process gets created

+Here 1 and 4 are non preemptive.
+### Preemptive
+Scheduler forces a process to release the CPU at a clock interrupt or I\O interrupt.
+* Cosider access to share data
+* Consider preemption while in kernel mode
+* Consider interupt occuring during crucial operations s
+### Non-Preemptive
+Scheduler does not interupt a running process.
+The process runs until it is done.

+#### Short-term Scheduler:
+Selects from among the processes in ready queue and allocates the CPU to one of them.

+## Evaluation schedulers
+#### CPU Utilization
+* Capacity used / total capacity
+* Varies from 100% to 0%

+#### Efficiency
+Useful work / total work

+#### Throughput
+Number of jobs / unit of time

+#### Turnaround time
+Time to complete a job, time laps between the completion and arrival events of the job.

+#### Waiting time
+How long did the job spent waiting in the ready queue.

+#### Service time
+The time that the job has spent being active total.

+#### Response time
+Time between the first respons is produced and the arrival of the job.
+Linked to just one running time for example.

+## Scheduler design

+### Decision
+* select one or more primary performance
+* rank them in order of importance
+* Performance criteria may nt be independent from each other.
+* Design of scheduler involves a careful balance of the requirements.

+### Scheduling approaches
+* Preemptive (foreground interactive jobs)
+    * Round-Robin
+    * Priority
+* Non-Preemptive (Background jobs)
+    * First Come First served
+    * Shortest Job first

+#### First come first serve
+Have a queue of jobs the job that arrives first is run first, arriving jobs are inserted at the tails.
+Performes well for long jobs since the scheduler does not need to make any calculations.